New Year, New Storage: 5 Ways to Keep Your Home Organized for the New YearBack to Blog

 - Tiny bedroom closets rely on personalization to meet your unique wardrobe needs.
 If you have a mix of hanging and folded items, our 4-Foot Traditional system offers a nice variety of hanging rods, shelves, and drawers to give every item an assigned place.
 Meanwhile, our 4-Foot Extra Hanging system works best if the majority of your items need to be hung.
 And shoe lovers can carefully order their shoes, bags and accessories along the bottom half of the closet with our 4-Foot Extra Shelving system.

 - Linen closets stow items that need to be folded, stacked, or stored in bins so shelves are the way to go.
 Our 4-Foot Linen system exclusively features shelving so you can see all your items at a glance.
 For a neat display, sort by bath towels, bed linens, and beyond, then fold and place each category on its own shelf.
+See how Sincerely Sara D refreshed her linen closet for inspiration.

 - Pantries, like linen closets, don’t need hanging rods or drawers.
 That’s why our 4-Foot Pantry system features open shelving to help you quickly browse and reach your food supplies.
 To get organized, sort by type and give each category a dedicated shelf.
 Be sure to also adjust the height of the shelves to maximize space.
+Check out The Handmade Home’s laundry room storage makeover to get the look.

 Check out our blog, Design Ideas For 4-Foot Reach-In Closets, to get more organization tips for tiny spaces.